trufnetwork/rewards_contracts/docs/poster.md

-The poster service is a transaction sender.
+The poster service is responsible for sending transactions.
-We have a TypeScript implementation in './peripheral/poster' folder, it fetches target erc2-bridge finalized epochs from Kwil network, and try to post it onto evm blockchains.
+A TypeScript implementation is located in the './peripheral/poster' folder.
+It retrieves finalized epochs from the ERC20-bridge extension on the Kwil network and attempts to post them onto EVM blockchains.

-It has followed features:
+Features include:

-- target one erc20-bridge extension
+- Targeting a specific ERC20-bridge extension
-- re-post transaction with higher tips to speedup, if transaction waits too long
+- Reposting transactions with higher tips to accelerate processing if the transaction remains pending for too long
-- cap gas cost through the `gwei_max_fee_per_gas` configuration
+- Limiting gas costs using the `gwei_max_fee_per_gas` configuration

-To run it, copy './peripheral/poster/config.json.example' to YOUR_CONFIG_FILE, modify the config, and run `npm run poster YOUR_CONFIG_FILE`
+To run the service, copy './peripheral/poster/config.json.example' to YOUR_CONFIG_FILE, update the configuration, and execute `npm run poster YOUR_CONFIG_FILE`.